OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/download_and_deploy.rst

 Click on the configuration icon if you need to configure one of the supported options.
 Keep in mind that you can run this configuration at any moment.
 We recommend to start inspecting vOneCloud's functionality before delving into advanced configuration options like the aforementioned ones.

-After clicking on the Start button, we can log in to Sunstone (OpenNebula's frontend) by opening: `http://<appliance_ip>` and using the default login `CloudAdmin` / `CloudAdmin` user and password.
+After clicking on the Start button, proceed to log in to Sunstone (OpenNebula's frontend) by opening: `http://<appliance_ip>` and using the default login `CloudAdmin` / `CloudAdmin` user and password.

 .. note::